Olympic Peninsula Fly Fishing Report – Updated Monday, September 1, 2014

 DUNGENESS – Open for trout above Gold Creek.
 The water is dropping but is still a touch high.
 It’s very fishable though and will just get better.
 There are not many big trout, but it’s a pretty spot and if you like to hike, odds are you won’t see another angler all day.

-LAKE CRESCENT – Crescent opened on June 1st and so far we’ve had good reports.
+LAKE CRESCENT – September and October are prime time here.
+Fish will take big dries on top along with streamers on sink lines.
 This has to be the most unique lake in our area and it’s also way under-fished.
 Fish over twenty inches are not uncommon and there is a healthy population of mid-size fish as well.
 This large, deep lake is crystal clear with incredible visibility.
 This is not your typical lowland lake and neither are the inhabitants.
 A unique strain of rainbows called Beardslee trout, and a sub-species of cutthroat (Crescenti trout) are both native to the lake.
 Stop by for some insight on tackling this beautiful spot.

 SALTWATER BEACHES – As mentioned above, it’s salmon season on the beaches.
 Cutthroat fishing is still a good option but if your looking for that next challenge, try some points and beaches along the northeast flanks of the Peninsula.
-Chinook are starting to run and the Coho will be here before we know it.
+Chinook are still running and Coho are showing up.